kristian-lange-tw/JATOS_docs_v3/pages/Write-longitudinal-studies.md

 ## Store bits of result data that are necessary for future sessions

 Once you have an ID, you should assign to it the information relevant for the following sessions in your longitudinal study.
 Say you need to store the number of correct responses for a given session.
-You could include do it with the command:
+You could do it with the command:

 ```
 performanceInfo = {"percentageCorrect" : nCorrect/nTrials